filmhubhq/filmhubhq.github.io/_posts/2013-10-13-vod-frequently-asked-questions.md

 ###Do you have a list of what the various online distribution outlets take as their commission?

 Good question, iTunes takes 30:70.
 Meaning they keep 30%.
-Most other VoD outlets in N America take 50:50.
+Most other VOD outlets in N America take 50:50.
 In the UK, it’s more like the iTunes 70:30 model.

 ###Do you take shorts?